Tanzania Publishing House: Establishment and early years (1960s–1980)

 In line with Tanzania's ideology, TPH also released influential anti‑imperialist works such as Walter Rodney’s How Europe Underdeveloped Africa, Agostinho Neto's Sacred Hope, Samora Machel's Establishing People's Power to Serve the Masses, and Issa Shivji’s Class Struggles in Tanzania.
-Under Bgoya’s leadership, TPH further published dozens of primary and secondary school textbooks, as well as monographs on local languages and development studies.'
+Under Bgoya's leadership, TPH further published dozens of primary and secondary school textbooks, as well as monographs on local languages and development studies.'

 Another book that Bgoya wanted to publish was a manuscript for a novel by Tanzanian writer Aniceti Kitereza.
 Originally completed already in 1945 in Kitereza's mother tongue Kerewe, no publishing house wanted to publish a novel in the endangered language Kerewe.
 So Kitereza translated it into Swahili himself.
 Another 30 years went by until, in April 1974, Bgoya received a copy.
 After reviewing the manuscript, he agreed to publish it in Kiswahili.
 First, Kitereza's manuscript was carefully edited to remove outdated and regional expressions and to cut repetitive sections.
 The book was then printed in two volumes in China, with the costs covered by the Ford Foundation.
-Unfortunatley, the two volumes of the novel, titled Mr. Myombekere and His Wife Bugonoka, Their Son Ntulanalwo and Daughter Bulihwali in English only arrived in Dar es Salaam in 1981 shortly after Kitereza had died.
+Unfortunately, the two volumes of the novel, titled Mr. Myombekere and His Wife Bugonoka, Their Son Ntulanalwo and Daughter Bulihwali in English only arrived in Dar es Salaam in 1981 shortly after Kitereza had died.
 In 2000, Bgoya could also publish an English translation through his own company Mkuki na Nyota.